helm/charts/incubator/zookeeper/README.md

 * Create a [PodDisruptionBudget](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-disruption-budget/) so kubectl drain will respect the Quorum size of the ensemble.
 * Create a [Headless Service](https://kubernetes.io/docs/concepts/services-networking/service/) to control the domain of the ZooKeeper ensemble.
-* Create a Service configured to connect to the avialable ZooKeeper instance on the configured client port.
+* Create a Service configured to connect to the available ZooKeeper instance on the configured client port.
 * Optionally, apply a [Pod Anti-Affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#inter-pod-affinity-and-anti-affinity-beta-feature) to spread the
 ZooKeeper ensemble across nodes.